matoous/dzxcz/content/atoms/zephyr_on_esp32.md

 +-----------------------------------------------------------------------+
 ```

 Fist, `A` to modify the `Serial device`.
 We need to specify the `tty` of the connected esp.
 For me this was `/dev/tty.usbserial-0001`.
-I think this might differ for others, so the quick way to check which serial device to use one can run `ls /dev | grep 'tty.*usb'` and unless there are multiple devices with serial port connected via an USB cable there should be only one result.
+I think this might differ for others, so the quick way to check which serial device to use one can run `ls /dev | grep 'tty.*usb'` and unless there are multiple devices with serial port connected via an USB cable there should be exactly one result.

 Once that's done, `Exit`, and here it is: